What is an electric winch on a boat?

 related article

-> What is the difference between mobile crane and overhead crane?
+> What is the difference between a jib crane and a gantry crane?